North South University: Campus

 The campus can serve up to 12,000 students with amenities and facilities.
 It contains six buildings with three basements on seven acres of land with 1,250,000 square feet of floor space.

 Library

 The NSU library has over 70000 sqft of floor area on the southeastern side of the campus.
-It is the first fully automated university library in Bangladesh using its own library management software. which supports RFID system, web-based online circulation system, full-text e-books and online journal article repository services.
+It is the first fully automated university library in Bangladesh using its own library management software, which supports an RFID system, a web-based online circulation system, full-text e-books, and online journal article repository services.
 The library can accommodate over 1,200 students at a time in its reading rooms.
-On average 2,000 students use the library every day.
+On average, 2,000 students use the library every day.

-As of August 2014, the library holds 49,500 books, 50,000 online books, 6,000 bound journals (foreign and local), magazines, 1,890 CD-ROM databases, books, 226 DVDs and videos, 159 audio-cassettes, and other resources.
+As of August 2014, the library holds 49,500 books, 50,000 online books, 6,000 bound journals (foreign and local), magazines, 1,890 CD-ROM databases, 226 DVDs and videos, 159 audio cassettes, and other resources.

 Administration

-There is a separate admin building dedicated to administration activities.
+There is a separate admin building dedicated to administrative activities.